-- Are in serious academic status and fails another course or clerkship while being monitored
+- A student is in Serious Academic Status and fails another course or clerkship while being monitored.

-- Receives one Incident Report that demonstrates egregious behavior or more than one Incident Report that demonstrates a pattern of concerning behavior
+- A student receives one Incident Report that demonstrates egregious behavior or more than one Incident Report that demonstrates a pattern of concerning behavior.

-- Your conduct warrants disciplinary action (see section on Disciplinary Action) for violation of the Student Honor Code, Student Code of Conduct, or relevant school or institutional policies
+- Any student whose conduct may warrant disciplinary action (see section on Disciplinary Action) for violation of the Student Honor Code, Student Code of Conduct or relevant school or institutional policies.

-- You switch from the physician-scientist program to the regular MD program or requests scholarly leave or leave of absence for more than two continuous years
+- A student who switches from the physician-scientist program to the regular MD program or a student who requests scholarly leave or leave of absence for more than two continuous years.

-- You request a course of study that is different than the established tracks (for example, a non-MSTP student who wishes a leave to pursue a PhD after Year 3).
+- A student who requests a course of study that is different than the established tracks.
+(For example, a non-MSTP student who wishes a leave to pursue a PhD after Year 3).

-Students have the opportunity to appeal a decision by the Promotions Committee and may request an appeal to the Dean of the School of Medicine.
+Students have the opportunity to appeal a decision by the Promotions Committee to the Dean of the School of Medicine.
 See Committee Decision and Appeals section below.

 The Promotions Committee is the guarantor of excellence in the School of Medicine graduates and its main constituency is the future patients of our graduate physicians.
-Its charge is therefore:
+The Promotions Committee is charged with:

-A. To review medical students not meeting set standards of academic performance and/or professional behavior
+- Reviewing medical students not meeting set standards of academic performance and/or professional behavior.

-B. To make annual recommendations to the Dean regarding promotion and graduation of Icahn School of Medicine medical students.
-This includes recommendations to the Dean that the degree of Doctor of Medicine be awarded to those students who have satisfactorily completed the medical school curriculum in accordance with the requirements of the Board of Regents of the State of New York and the faculty of the Icahn School of Medicine at Mount Sinai and who satisfactorily possess the ethical and moral attributes necessary to practice of medicine
+- Recommending to the Dean that the degree of Doctor of Medicine be awarded to those students who have satisfactorily completed the requirements of medical school education in accordance with the requirements of the Board of Regents of the State of New York and the faculty of Icahn School of Medicine, and satisfactorily fulfilled the ethical and moral responsibilities inherent in the practice of medicine.